 If you only have space on one side of the bed, then consider an adjustable wall-hung lamp.
 This lamp has a long arm that can be angled to make it easy to read or perform a variety of tasks when the main light is off.

-6.Make a statement with a fisherman light
+6.Make a statement with an exposed bulb

 Bedroom lighting doesn’t need a fancy lampshade to make an impact.
-In this uest room the bare bulb in this white washed fisherman style light is small, but packs a punch.
+In this guest room the bare bulb in this white washed fisherman style light is small, but packs a punch.
 It works beautifully with a coastal theme, however when choosing a bulb be careful to opt for a low wattage bulb for a softer glow.

 7. Multi-task with an adjustable main light